 Board of Directors

 Robert (Bob) Bricker is married to Carol Bricker.
 They have two daughters.
 Bob enjoys boating and skiing.
-Bob is a graduate of Dickinson School of Law and is a partner at Bricker, Landis, Hunsberger & Gingrich, LLP.
+Bob is a graduate of Dickinson School of Law and is a member at Landis, Hunsberger, Gingrich, and Weik.
 Professional memberships include the Bar of the Pennsylvania and United States Supreme Courts and the Montgomery County, Pennsylvania, and American Bar Associations.
 Currently, Bob is Solicitor for East Greenville Borough Zoning Hearing Board and the Souderton Borough in Montgomery County, Pennsylvania.
 He was formerly solicitor for Salford Township and Upper Salford Township in Montgomery County, Pennsylvania.
-Current Board memberships include the Calvary Church Foundation of Souderton, Pennsylvania.
-Past Board memberships include the Penn Christian Academy in Norristown, the Community Foundation for Human Development in Sellersville, and the Indian Valley Arts Foundation in Souderton.
+Bob is currently on the Board of Calvary Church Foundation of Souderton.
+Past Board memberships include the Indian Valley Arts Foundation, Souderton; Penn Christian Academy, Norristown; and the Community Foundation for Human Development, Sellersville.

-James B. Longacre concentrates his practice on employee benefits and compensation matters.
+James (Jim) B. Longacre, Esq., concentrates his legal practice on employee benefits and compensation matters.
 He advises clients on the structure and administration of pension, 401(k) and nonqualified deferred compensation plans.
 He also assists clients with welfare benefits, COBRA and HIPAA concerns.
-In addition, Mr. Longacre has negotiated executive compensation agreements and analyzed issues arising in mergers and acquisitions, including strategies and methods for reducing tax liability arising from golden parachute payments.
-He has extensive experience in the representation of multiemployer benefit funds, association health plans and professional employer organizations (PEOs).
-Mr. Longacre is an active member of the National Association of Professional Employer Organizations (NAPEO) and is a member of NAPEO’s Legal Advisory Council.
-He regularly handles matters before the Internal Revenue Service, the Department of Labor and the Pension Benefit Guaranty Corporation.
-Prior to joining Stevens & Lee, Mr. Longacre worked for an international law firm in Washington, D.C.
+In addition, Attorney Longacre has negotiated executive compensation agreements and analyzed issues arising in mergers and acquisitions, including strategies and methods for reducing tax liability arising from golden parachute payments.
+He has extensive experience in representation of multiemployer benefit funds, association health plans and professional employer organizations (PEOs).
+He is an active member of the National Association of Professional Employer Organizations (NAPEO) and is a member of NAPEO’s Legal Advisory Council.
+He regularly handles matters before the Internal Revenue Service, the Department of Labor, and the Pension Benefit Guaranty Corporation.
+Prior to joining Stevens & Lee, Jim Longacre worked for an international law firm in Washington, D.C.
 He received a J.D. from Georgetown University Law Center (1996) and a B.A. from Goshen College (1990).
-He is a member of the Berks County Bar Association and the American Bar Association.
+He is a member of Berks County Bar Association and American Bar Association.

-Cindy married Carl Raub III, in August, 1997, and is the step mother to two sons and the grandmother of 4.
+Cynthia (Cindy) Raub is married to Carl Raub III since August, 1997, and is step mother to two sons, and grandmother of four beautiful grandchildren.
+Special interests include sports, word puzzles and enjoying nature.
 Cindy is a 1976 Graduate of Quakertown Community Senior High School.
-She has been employed in long term care since 1996 Cindy and Carl are members of West Swamp Mennonite Church.
-Cindy served as treasurer of Saucon Mennonite Church, and secretary of Richlandtown Borough.
-Her special interests include sports, word puzzles and enjoying nature.
+She has been employed in long term care since 1996.
+Cindy is a member of West Swamp Mennonite Church.
+She previously served as Treasurer of Saucon Mennonite Church and as Secretary at Richlandtown Borough.

-Nathan Weaver is a staff accountant at Detweiler, Hershey & Associates and is a licensed C.P.A.
-Nathan is a member of the American Institute of Certified Public Accountants and the Pennsylvania Institute of Certified Public Accounts.
-Nathan graduated summa cum laude with a Bachelor of Science in Accounting from Messiah College.
-Nathan has attended the Franconia Mennonite Church for over 20 years.
-He teaches Sunday School for 20 to 30-year olds and volunteers with his wife in the nursery with 3 year olds.
-In the community Nathan is on the Whack and Roll Planning Committee at the Mennonite Heritage Center and is actively involved with the Delaware Valley Mennonite Economic Development Association.
+Nathan Weaver is a Certified Public Accountant (CPA), who works as a Senior Accountant at Detweiler, Hershey & Associates, P.C.
+Nate is a member of the American Institute of Certified Public Accountants and the Pennsylvania Institute of Certified Public Accounts.
+He graduated summa cum laude with a Bachelor of Science in Accounting from Messiah College.
+Nate has attended the Franconia Mennonite Church since he was young.
+He teaches Sunday School for 20 to 30-year olds and volunteers with his wife in the nursery.
+In the community, Nate also serves on Messiah College’s Bux-Mont Regional Council, is on the Whack and Roll Planning Committee at the Mennonite Heritage Center, and is actively involved with the Delaware Valley Mennonite Economic Development Association (MEDA).

 Nathan Yorgey has over 15 years of experience in multiple Information Technology areas and is employed by Pfizer Pharmaceutical Company.
 Nathan has a Bachelor of Science in Biology from Cedarville University and a Master of Science of Management/MBA – ongoing at Stevens Technical Institute.
-Nathan has attended the Hope Community Church in Gilbertsville for over 15 years and participated with the Pastoral Search Committee, Men’s Ministry Leadership Team, Senior High Youth Group Leader, and Nursery and 2 year old class assistant.
-In the community Nathan has raised funds for the 150 Multiple Sclerosis City to Shore Ride for the Cure and the Leukemia Light the Night 2-mile Walk for the Cure.
+Nathan is active with the Great Valley Fellowship Church.
+In the community, Nathan as raised funds for the 150 Multiple Sclerosis City to Shore Ride for the Cure and the Leukemia Light the Night 2-mile Walk for the Cure.